rancher/backup-restore-operator/charts/rancher-backup-crd/README.md

-# rancher-backup-crd
+# Rancher Backup CRD

-A Rancher chart that installs the CRDs used by rancher-backup.
+A Rancher chart that installs the CRDs used by `rancher-backup`.